jacobtomlinson/carte-noire/drafts/untitled.md

 It's just another day.

+As much as I want to keep staring at the ceiling, I only allow myself another 10 minutes before I get up.
+I feel like wearing it again, so I pick the County Fair shirt out of the laundry and wear it with my everyday blue jeans.
+I skip breakfast and walk straight to school.
+It's so foggy today, the sky filled with clouds.
+I can't tell where the sun is, or if it even came out yet.
+The streets feel empty and abandoned, a concrete desert.
+I don't see the old lady on my way to school, and arrive there at 6:20.
+To my surprise, Schellen is there already, staring at the ground on our bench.

+I sit beside him.

+"You sulking?"

+He doesn't take his eyes off the ground.
+I follow his eyes to where he's looking at and I see a black stone.
+Somehow, I know it's the same stone as yesterday.
+The essence of the object is the same.
+It's still reflecting light of an unknown source.
+Did someone paint it?

+I lean forward to pick it up.

+"Don't do that."
+Schellen commands.

+I stop.
+I lean back into my seat.
+I ask no questions.
+Not out of fear, but he said it in a way such that I had no choice.
+I wasn't to touch it.
+Period.

 -Wake up at dawn to leave house before 7am to get to school before dad wakes up (abusive dad) -While waiting for class at 8am, hang out with "friend" (don't really talk)